Kaktus1549/Eternal-FunctionsBot/Dokumentace.md

 }
 ```

-Config is divided into 4 sections: discord_settings, vip_settings, leader_settings and info_settings. discord_settings contains values of token, prefix for bot. vip_settings contains values for role that is allowed to remove VIPs, location of file with VIPs and ID of roles with VIP. leader_settings contains values for leaderboard channel, message and location of file with stats. info_settings contains values for bot info channel, message and location of file with hiearchy.
+Config is divided into 4 sections: discord_settings, vip_settings, leader_settings and info_settings. discord_settings contains values of token, prefix for bot and role that can sync slash commands. vip_settings contains values for role that is allowed to remove VIPs, location of file with VIPs and ID of roles with VIP. leader_settings contains values for leaderboard channel, message and location of file with stats. info_settings contains values for bot info channel, message and location of file with hiearchy.
 Message limit is how many messages will be check and eventually deleted in channel.

 ## VIP